 Nicki Minaj ‘Pissed’ Remy Ma Beat Her Out At BET Award, But She’ll Never Show It

 Has the queen been overthrown?!
 Remy Ma walked away with the BET Award for Best Female Hip-Hop Artist on June 25.
-After a seven-year winning streak, we’ve EXCLUSIVELY learned Nicki Minaj is ‘pissed’ her rival won — but she wont show it!
+After a seven-year winning streak, Nicki Minaj is ‘pissed’ her rival won — but she wont show it, her friend tells HL EXCLUSIVELY!

 Remy Ma, 37, defied the odds by defeating Nicki Minaj, 34, and several other talented artists to win her first ever Best Female Hip-Hop Artist award at the 2017 BET Awards on June 25.
 The “Anaconda” rapper has a plethora of accomplishments already under her belt, but she’s still ticked that her nemesis was able to secure the prize after their heated feud.
 Even so, she’s not going to let any of the nay-sayers have the satisfaction of getting under her skin.
 “Make no mistake, Nicki was pissed about the Remy win, but she’s not gonna show it,” a friend of Nicki tells HollywoodLife.com EXCLUSIVELY.
 “Nicki’s still the queen, she knows it, her fans know it, hell, even the world knows it.
 Forget Remy, it’s a case of Remy who? as far as Nicki is concerned.”